Wideband Monitoring of FRB 20180916B Across a Half-Decade Bandwidth Using the Upgraded GMRT: Summary and Discussion

 We conducted an interferometric observation of $\FRB$ from November 26, 2020, to March 21, 2021, over seven different epochs, sampling the activity phase space of this repeater from $\phi = 0.4$ to $\phi = 0.6$.
 Simultaneous phased array observations were performed at Band-3 ($250-500$ MHz), Band-4 ($550-850$ MHz), and Band-5 ($1060-1460$ MHz) of uGMRT, covering a wide frequency range of $250-1460$ MHz with a frequency resolution of approximately $48.83$ kHz and a time resolution of $655.36$ $\mu$s.
 In our observations, we detected 74 bursts at Band-3 and 4 bursts at Band-4, while no bursts were detected at Band-5.
 Additionally, we did not find any simultaneous detections of bursts at both Band-3 and Band-4.
 In this paper, we focus solely on the 74 bursts detected at Band-3 to examine the variations in their physical parameters.
 We discuss the variations in the observed parameters of these 74 bursts with the activity phase of $\FRB$ and compare our findings with existing literature on this repeater.
 The qualitative and quantitative nature of these physical parameter variations provides valuable insights for theoretical astrophysicists, helping to enhance the modeling of the source mechanism and the local environment of the $\FRB$.\\

-Using this sample of 74 bursts in band-3 (250$-$500 MHz) and 4 bursts in band-4 (550$-$850 MHz), it was observed that the median peak frequency, along with the excess median dispersion measure and scattering, all reach their maximum values around the middle of the activity phase.
+Using this sample of 74 bursts in band-3 (250$-$500 MHz) and 4 bursts in band-4 (550$-$850 MHz), it was observed that the median centre frequency, along with the excess median dispersion measure and scattering, all reach their maximum values around the middle of the activity phase.
 This possibly indicates that the bursts encounter denser plasma closer to the centre of the activity window.
 This suggests an orbital motion (e.g. \citealt{lyutikov2020}), with the activity window centred around the point of closest approach possibly involving interactions with a companion star or a stellar wind.
-The excess median dispersion measure at this point constrains the plasma density within the orbit, while the variation in the median peak frequency likely provides insights into the emission process itself.
-The estimated quasi-periodicity observed in the burst, indicating a neutron star rotation period of 35 seconds, supports the hypothesis of a long-period radio transient in a binary system as the progenitor of $\FRB$.
+The excess median dispersion measure at this point constrains the plasma density within the orbit, while the variation in the median centre frequency likely provides insights into the emission process itself.
 Gaining a deeper understanding of its progenitor could offer valuable insights into the broader origins of FRBs.